The 5 research projects at the heart of the OHWC, are:

 - Supervisor training to promote health/safety in construction (Latino+non-Latino) (Kent Anger PI)

 Training supervisor skills supported by behavior tracking technology in Latino and non-Latino supervisors in construction to motivate their employees to adopt and safer work practices and make healthier lifestyle choices (based on an employee training program on healthy lifestyles).

 Pilot Funding Projects

-- Be Active, Work Safe: A Novel Program for People with a Disability (Laurel Kincl and Simon Driver, PI)
+- Be Active, Work Safe: A Novel Program for People with a Disability (Laurel Kincl and Simon Driver, PIs)

 Improve the health and safety of workers with a disability through the development, testing and dissemination of a web-based intervention that integrates basic occupational health and safety skills into an evidence-based health promotion model.

-Family-Supportive and Safety-Supportive Supervisor Behavior Training in Corrections Personnel (Charlotte Fritz and Leslie Hammer, PI)
+Family-Supportive and Safety-Supportive Supervisor Behavior Training in Corrections Personnel (Charlotte Fritz and Leslie Hammer, PIs)